Matching Bounds: How Choice of Matching Algorithm Impacts Treatment Effects Estimates and What to Do about It: Quantifying Matching Uncertainty with Matching Bounds.

-While the bounds above are defined as extrema of some function, they do not represent outlying quantities: the constraints in $\mathcal{C}$ define the requirements that a good set of matches should satisfy in order to be used in the analysis of $D$, and Matching Bounds are searched only among those matches that satisfy these requirements.
+While the bounds above are defined as extrema of a function, they do not represent outlying quantities: \textit{all} feasible match assignments in the optimization problem are reasonable match assignments that an analyst might choose, defined by the constraints in $\mathcal{C}$.
+Matching Bounds are searched only among those matches that satisfy these requirements.
 An analyst wanting to estimate Matching Bounds for a dataset should choose these constraints based on the minimal requirement for quality that she would want for the matches with any methodology.
 Matches made at the bounds should be indistinguishable in terms of quality from any other good set of matches.
-Even if there were no popular matching algorithms that produced the same treatment effect as the Matching Bounds, it would still be important to know that at the same level of match quality there existed matches that produced such different TE estimates.
-One could envision a randomized matching algorithm choosing this match assignment with some probability in any case.
+Even if there were no popular matching algorithms that produced the same treatment effect as the Matching Bounds, it would still be important to know that at the same level of match quality, there existed matches that produced such different TE estimates.